zeljkicc/dipl/README.md

 ## Motivation

-This project is a result of a final year thesis of two students at Faculty of Electronic Engineering, Jelena Ljubenovic and Željko Lakovic, under the mentorship of Doc. dr Aleksandar Stanimirovic.
+This project is a result of final year thesis of two students at Faculty of Electronic Engineering, Jelena Ljubenovic and Željko Lakovic, under the mentorship of Doc. dr Aleksandar Stanimirovic.

 ## Installation